udos86/ng-dynamic-forms/README.md

         ]
     }
 ```

-The `relations` property allows the flexible declaration of even **multi-related form controls**.
+**That's it** - the library will automatically add all the pieces together under the hood.

-*So what if the activation state of `myTextArea` should actually depend on another control `myRadioGroup` as well?*
+*But what if `myTextArea` should depend on another control `myRadioGroup` as well?*

+Luckily there's support for **multi-related form controls**, too.

-Just add a second entry to the `when` array and define how both relations should logically be connected via `operator`:
+Just add a second `DynamicFormControlCondition` entry and (optionally) define how all conditions should logically be connected via `operator`:
 ```typescript
 new DynamicTextAreaModel(
     {